jayd2446/Java-EE-VirtualBox/README.md

 - Eclipse 4.10 (2018-12) Java EE with Maven, Gradle, JPA, JSF, Mylyn and Egit (Git)
 - JasperSoft Community (Jasper Reports) as Eclipse plugin (with telemetry disabled)
 - SonarLint (real-time code audit by Sonarsource, the creators of SonarQube) as Eclipse plugin (with telemetry disabled)
-- Subversive (SVN Team Provider) as Eclipse plugin.
-The SVN connector is installed.
+- Subversive (SVN Team Provider) as Eclipse plugin (SVN connector installed and configured)
 - PostgreSQL and pgAdmin
 - PuTTy
 - FileZilla